 Personally, I’m most organized and productive when I’m at work.
 It’s my personal life that tends to be in disarray!

 Here are 10 project management skills that can help us to see results – both within and beyond the office.

 1. Scoping Out A Vision.

 What do we want our lives to look like?
-The same way we consider the goals and desired outcomes of a major project, we should think thoroughly about our own personal goals.
+We need to think through our personal goals, in the same way we think through the desired outcomes of a project.

 2. Setting Timelines.

 A dream becomes a plan once a timeline is attached.
 Even though life hardly goes according to plan, setting targets for the things we want to accomplish only brings us closer to meeting those goals.

 I’m sure you’ve had your share of curve-balls thrown at you while in the weeds of a project.
 Sometimes, life throws things at us that we just can’t anticipate.
 Still, there are some things we can address, if we only consider them in advance (i.e., building a savings account to improve your financial situation, or making some life changes to improve your health).

 4. Juggling Priorities.

 A project can have dozens of priorities from many different stakeholders.
 The same is true outside of the office; we can have many personal priorities that affect various people in our lives.
 This often means we can’t just focus on one thing at a time; we have to figure out ways to make progress on all fronts, even if it requires shifting focus at the right moments.